Installation

 There is a simple “makefile” in the examples folder that you can use to compile your own programs (note: this makefile uses the extended syntax of GNU make).

-This makefile however assumes pkg-config is installed on your system, which is done by default on many Linux distribution).
-To install pkg-config under MinGW, follow the steps given here.
+This makefile however assumes pkg-config is installed on your system, which is done by default on many Linux distribution.

 So, place the file foo.cpp in the examples/ folder and: